jeeri2204/Serverless-URL-Shortner/index.md

 7. Select the root resource `/` resource and then create another resource called `\create`.
 ![](Screenshot 2020-08-08 at 5.10.38 PM.png)

-8.Create a `POST` method,  select `Integration Type` as Lamdba function `url-shortener-create` which was used to convert long url to short.
+8.Create a `POST` method,  select `Integration Type` as Lambda function `url-shortener-create` which was used to convert long url to short.
 ![](Screenshot 2020-08-08 at 5.11.10 PM.png)

-***When we enter the long URL on the home page(http://URL/admin) and select the Button to shorten it,  it send a POST request to the resouce \create via API Gateway to trigger the lamdba function.
+***When we enter the long URL on the home page(http://URL/admin) and select the Button to shorten it,  it send a POST request to the resouce \create via API Gateway to trigger the lambda function.
 Once done it will look something like the image below***
 ![](Screenshot 2020-08-08 at 5.12.03 PM.png)

 10. Select the root resource `/` resource and then create another resource called `\t`.
 We do this do that any short url which is created will be of format http://URL/t/shortid